cloud-66-internal/help.cloud66.com/_rails/how-to-guides/databases/database-replication.md

 To add a slave database server you need to follow the below steps.
 To add multiple you need to scale up one by one.

 1. Set up a managed backup via add-ins
-2. Go to your database servers page via the Dashboard (eg. _PostgreSQL Servers_)
+2. Go to your database servers page via the Dashboard (e.g. _PostgreSQL Servers_)
 3. On the right sidebar click on _SCALEUP DATABASE_ (the button will not be shown if you have not set up database backups)